sunnydigital/sunnydigital.github.io/content/notes/_index.md

     Sentiments however ephemeral are yet deserving of pen and paper,

-    because you never know: even the faintest synaptic pulse,
+    because you never know: even the faintest pulse,

     can bring about a world of change.